cloudboss/ofcourse/README.md

 This library reduces the amount of boilerplate required by allowing you to implement just three methods `Check`, `In`, and `Out`, which handles the serializing of JSON to and from standard output and input.
 The methods instead receive all of their inputs via arguments, and send their output through normal return values.

 The project skeleton generator creates a simple resource that works out of the box.
 The project includes a Dockerfile, a Makefile, and a test suite with coverage for `Check`, `In`, and `Out`.
-There is also a sample pipeline that you can use to try out the resource immediately after running `make docker` and pushing the image to your registry.
+There is also a sample pipeline that you can use to try out the resource immediately after running `make`, which builds the image and pushes it to your registry.

 # Generating a Project